MoriyaShiine/enchancement/README.md

   * Golden armor has slightly less armor.
   * Animal armor can be enchanted with boots enchantments.
   * Sword sweeping damage is increased to be proportional to the primary damage dealt.
+  * Spears have damage falloff with higher velocities.
   * Bows slow you down less when charging.
   * Crossbows pull unique ammunition from your inventory instead of only from off-hand.
   * Tridents have a charge time of 1 second and can be interrupted.